iamh2o/a_view_of_addiction/docs/review_of_addition_interventions.md

 7. **Internalized Homophobia and Self-Hatred:** Struggled with being closeted and self-loathing for not being straight.
 8. **Near-Death Experiences with Sepsis:** Nearly died twice from sepsis.
 9. **Frequent First Responder to Emergencies:** Often the first to act in crises, including a traumatic subway incident.
-10. **Emotional and Psychological Abuse from Tom:** Endured 24 years of abuse from my husband.
+10. **Emotional and Psychological Abuse from Relationships:** Endured 24 years of abuse from relationships.
 11. **Addiction and Related Trauma:** Addiction led to dangerous situations and self-harm.
 12. **Chronic Illness:** Lived with debilitating illness for 20 years.
 13. **Witnessing Grandmother’s Death:** Present during her passing.